fotox/fotox/README.md

 ### Hi there, I'm Fotox.
 Welcome to my Github Page.

-- :computer: I'm an python ai developer
+- :computer: I'm a python ai developer
 - :school: Bachelor for IT Security is in progress (July 2022)
 - :speech_balloon: Main languages: Python and Java
 - :house_with_garden: Smart Home Programmer with OpenHAB 3 and  DeCONZ